-3.5 APPLICATION REQUIREMENTS
+3.2 APPLICATION REQUIREMENTS

-You must write up an ambitious and realistic research plan, which clearly demonstrates how an Inge Lehmann grant will contribute to boosting your research leadership competencies and your research career with an excellent international profile.
-It is a requirement that you, as an applicant, plan to participate in international research activities, either through research stays abroad, collaboration or development of networks, and it is of great importance that you work purposefully on strengthening your leadership abilities, e.g. through management courses.
-You must describe the specific activities that you have planned, including the initiatives you wish to prioritise in relation to internationalisation and research management.
+You must write up an ambitious and realistic research plan, which clearly demonstrates how an Inge Lehmann grant will contribute to boosting your research leadership competencies and your research career with an independent international profile.
+The application must describe how you plan to strengthen your leadership abilities and which specific activities you have planned in relation to internationalisation, e.g. in the form of collaboration, development of networks, or research stays abroad.